Travel Budget Japan: How much it costs and how to save

 Travel Insurance

-Whenever we buy travel insurance, we make sure we thoroughly read the fine print.
+Whenever we buy travel insurance, we thoroughly read the fine print.
 It’s tedious, we know.
 But if you’re planning certain activities (for example, hiring a motorbike or hiking above 3000 metres), it’s crucial to know whether your insurance pays if the worst happens.
 Otherwise, you may have paid all that insurance premium and are still left to foot a (potentially) massive bill.

 Finance and Bank Fees